 I had no idea how simple and easy it would be to make cauliflower gnocchi from scratch!
-This is such a YUMMY way to eat a balanced plate!
+For only 69 calories per gnocchi, this is such a YUMMY way to eat a balanced plate!

 If you’ve ever purchased the cauliflower gnocchi from Trader Joe’s, I can promise you, this is basically the exact same thing.
 There really is only 4 ingredients to this.
 Riced cauliflower, flour, salt, and olive oil.
 So, I set out to recreate it on my own.